alexteghipco/brainSurfer/README.md

 5) *I made my own colormap with brainSurfer.
 Where is it?*

 Colormaps are saved in the ./colormaps directory.
 Any colormap in that directory will automatically be loaded by brainSurfer.
 You can find it in the colormap selection menu.
 Sometimes MATLAB needs to be restarted for the automatic loading to work.

+6) *Nothing happens when I click import*

+brainSurfer checks to make sure all scripts needed for importing are in your path.
+They are not in your path.
+Add the files within the CBIG toolbox + all other files that interface with it to your path (see addpath for how to do this; see list of auxillary scripts for list of scripts that interface with CBIG).
+Everything you need comes with brainSurfer so if all subdirectories from the toolbox are succesfully added to the path, it should work fine.

 # Features
 *Support for native space*